 Kawayu Midoriya The website doesn’t mention it, but they’re reported to have arranged vegan food for a tour previously, so it may be possible they can do it again on request.
 Kumano Travel has some English-language information on the property.

 Koguchi Shizen no Ie (English) An old school renovated as a lodge.
 Reported to be able to provide vegan food, including a lunch bento for the following day.
+The link lists it as “able to cater to vegetarians,” although the word “vegan” is not used.

 Organic Hotel Kirinosato Takahara (English) The website states they can arrange vegetarian food, etc., and they’re reported to have arranged vegan food for a tour previously.
 They need to know at least one day before you arrive.